 Being aware of these things is the first step to overcoming and working through them.
 Creating good work-life balance is important for gig workers, especially when there are less clear boundaries separating work and non-work life.
-Some things that can help create this balance and thus improve mental health are regular exercise-something that is very important for gig workers that spend significant time driving, a healthy diet, regular communication and interaction with friends and family (don’t forget to stay six feet apart and wear a mask), getting enough sleep, and finding time to do things that make you happy.
+Some things that can help create this balance and thus improve mental health are regular exercise-something that is very important for gig workers that spend significant time driving, a healthy diet, regular communication and interaction with friends and family, getting enough sleep, and finding time to do things that make you happy.

 Healthcare is important to improving mental health but finding health coverage for gig workers isn’t always easy.
 At Delivery Drivers, Inc. we understand that healthcare and alternative healthcare options are expensive, especially for self-employed individuals and independent contractors.
 To ease this burden, we partnered with multiple healthcare companies to provide driver partners with healthcare options and alternatives.